CryoCorrect CO2 & High-Frequency Treatments

 Treatment of certain irregularities may result is scabbing post-treatment as part of the healing process.
 Scabbing must be left alone to heal naturally.
 Absolutely no picking.
 Scabs that are removed or fall off prematurely may result in unsatisfactory results or permanent scarring.

 How many treatments will I need and how often?[+]

-Typically, only one treatment is needed to remove or significantly improve most minor irregularities.
+Typically, only one to two treatments are needed to remove or significantly improve most minor irregularities.
 Treatments can be done every 4 to 6 weeks.
 A follow-up appointment will be scheduled after your treatment to determine if additional treatments are necessary for further improvement.

 How much will my treatments cost?[+]